 Students must complete a total of 60 credits.
 There are 49 required credits of core courses included in the curriculum.
 Of these 49 credits, fifteen credits are based on clinical coursework and additional credit can be obtained for certifications, residency or fellowship programs.
 The additional 11 credits are completed through electives, independent studies, teaching internships or a combination of all three.

-Courses in the D.H.Sc. program are offered in several delivery formats.
+Courses in the D.H.Sc. program are delivered predominantly at a distance.
 Students will take part in designing a curriculum that can be completed online, in a weekend seminar format, or a combination of both.
 In addition to the program's coursework, there are two required weekend residencies.